 This should be the first question that you ask yourself before you start searching for Muay Thai equipment to buy.

-Stay with me and I will explain to you what kind of stuff do you need.
+Stay with me and I will explain to you what kind of stuff you need.
 And how to tell whether you're looking at a quality product or just a piece of junk.

 There are plenty of Thai boxing equipment brands around which doesn't make your decision any easier.

 It is worth investing some extra money to buy expensive quality gear.
-It doesn't mean that you have to buy a premium gear straight away.
+It doesn't mean that you have to buy premium gear straight away.
 At least not until you can tell the difference yourself.

 Just trust me on this: do not buy the cheapest stuff.
 It will most likely break or lose shape quickly and it may cost you a nasty injury.

 It is wise to invest some extra money in top-shelf Thai gloves.
-With price comes quality, endurance. and comfort of use.
+With price comes quality, and endurance. and comfort of use.

 Also, thanks to the better quality materials they can be lighter than regular gloves but still deliver the same level of hand protection as the more bulky, cheaper gloves.